 \test\admin, the configuration files are used from

-true, the network listener passes the socket descriptor for client connections to the database thread.
+USE_SHARED_SOCKET=true) allowing the network listener to pass the socket descriptor for client connections to the database thread.
 As a result, the client does not need to establish a new connection to the database thread and database connection time improves.
 Also, all database connections share the port number used by the network listener, which can be useful if you are setting up third-party proxy servers.
+Setting

 The following sections describe advanced configuration procedures specifically for Oracle Net Services on Windows operating systems.

 Oracle Net Services provides authentication methods for Windows operating systems using Windows Native Authentication.

 The network listener service may be unable to open the Named Pipe created by Oracle Names unless service

 TNSListener has a valid user ID and password associated with it.

 See Also:Your operating system documentation for instructions on setting up network listener permissions

 This section supplements generic information provided in Oracle Database Net Services Administrator's Guide to configure a listener on Windows operating systems to exclusively handle external procedures.
 For a higher level of security, you are instructed to start the listener for external procedures from a user account with lower privileges than the